spxp/spxp-specs/info/FeatureIdeaCollection.md

 aware of the following shortcomings and problems that we want to address in the upcoming versions of this protocol.

-##### Publishing posts, including encrypted posts
-Currently, only the profile owner can publish posts via the Profile Management Extension.
-We also want other profiles to be able to publish posts.
-This has already been prepared in this version by introducing signing certificates.
-But we are still missing endpoints to publish posts.
-Also publishing encrypted posts makes this even more challenging.

-##### Comments
-We are aware that comments are a fundamental building block of social networks.
-Although there have been some experiments with this feature, we decided to defer it to the next version.

 ##### Re-Publishing posts of other profiles in own profile
 Some social networks allow users to "share" or "re-post" a post in the own profile that has initially been published by a different profile.
 We are looking at this feature and will decide if and how we are going to realise this